embedly/embedly-docs/tutorials/findpit.rst

 Findpit.com allows you to search Twitter for images built by them purely in javascript using the Twitter Search API and the Embedly's oEmbed API.
 It was built a year before Twitter launched their own version of photo search.
-To get started you should have an understanding of how the Twitter Search API works and read the Embedly oEmbed API.
+To get started you should have an understanding of how the Twitter Search API works, read the Embedly oEmbed API.

 The first thing we need to do is actually get the photo links.
 This is done by